Skip to main content

 Eligible properties

 To qualify, a property must be listed in or determined eligible listing in for the National Register of Historic Places, either individually or as part of a historic district.
-You can verify this by checking Medusa and typing in the address in the search bar.
-National Register-listed properties are outlined in purple
+Prospective applicants should reach out to MHT program staff for an eligibility determination before they apply.

 Property owner permission must be provided as part of the grant application.